microsoft/pylance-release/USING_WITH_PYRIGHT.md

 Pyright can also be used on the [command line](https://github.com/microsoft/pyright/blob/main/docs/command-line.md) to produce json or text output.
 This can be used in a variety of situations, like a [pre-commit hook](https://github.com/microsoft/pyright/blob/main/docs/ci-integration.md#running-pyright-as-a-pre-commit-hook), or a [github action](https://github.com/jakebailey/pyright-action).

 However, Pylance and Pyright don't always produce the same results.
-The reason for this is a difference in configuration.
+There are several reasons why this may happen.

-## Stub differences
+## Type stub differences

 Pylance comes bundled with a number of stubs, usually found here in the installation: